ritterim/rimdev-blog/_posts/2019-07-26-iis-rewrite-maps-and-redirecting-on-url-paths.md

 </rewrite>
 ```

-This rewrite map then needs a subsequent rule to match the url path.
+This rewrite map then needs a subsequent rule to match the URL path.

 ```xml
 <rule name="Redirect rule for StaticRewrites" stopProcessing="true">